 To facilitate one-on-one interactions and personalized feedback for online students, there are technology costs required to build, maintain, and update online learning tools.

-Schools must also invest in ongoing research for improving the quality of education itself, so that what is taught are best practices in the industry.
+Schools must also invest in ongoing research for improving the quality of education itself so that what is taught are current best practices in the industry.

-Finally, accreditation processes ensure that peer-reviewed industry educational standards are met or exceeded.
+Finally, accreditation processes can help ensure that peer-reviewed industry educational standards are met or exceeded.

 Now that we’ve covered what goes into tuition costs, let’s dive into the logistics of paying for culinary school.
-The good news is that decades ago, the federal government passed the Higher Education Act of 1965, which, through the Office of Federal Student Financial Aid, helps make college education possible for more than 10 million students each year.
+The good news is that decades ago, the federal government passed the Higher Education Act of 1965, which, through the Office of Federal Student Financial Aid, helps make college or career school possible for more than 17.6 million students each year.

 We’ve already covered the fact that, for many, instead of paying the program’s listed tuition and fees, the actual net cost could be much lower.
-There are numerous opportunities for students to receive scholarships and grants, in addition to federal student loans.
+There are numerous opportunities for students to receive scholarships and grants, in addition to federal student loans for those who apply and qualify.

 We’ve compiled a checklist of all of the essential questions into one handy guide: career options, culinary interest surveys, educational opportunities, and more.